 Colon cancer is largely preventable.
 The most important step in preventing colon cancer is getting a screening test.
-Because of the demonstrated slow growth of most primary lesions, better survival of patients with early-stage lesions, and relative simplicity and accuracy of screening tests, screening for colon cancer should be a part of routine care for all adults aged 45* years or older.
+Screening for colon cancer should be a part of routine care for all adults aged 45 years or older.
 Those with close relatives with colorectal cancer should start screening earlier.

 There is some evidence that a high fiber, low fat diet might help prevent colorectal cancer.

 Many colon cancers cause no symptoms at all and are detected during routine screening examinations.
 Other common non-cancerous health problems can cause the same symptoms.
 However, anyone with the following symptoms should see a doctor to be diagnosed and treated as early as possible.

 Symptoms of colon cancer may include: